Whistleblowing: Report a concern

-- Send an email to email@example.com.
+- Send us an email via firstname.lastname@example.org.
 Please use the subject line: "I have a concern to share".
-Note: If you wish to maintain anonymity, you can create a free email account for this purpose only.
+Note: If you wish to maintain complete anonymity, you can create a free email account for this purpose only.
 A number of providers offer free email accounts, such as Microsoft Outlook, Gmail, Yahoo, etc.

 Please elaborate as much as possible when writing your concern and please attach any relevant documentation you might have.

 What should not be reported: This procedure has it limits.
-For example, internal project disputes not violating the Programme rules should not be reported through this mechanism.
-Instead we recommend you to find a solution internally or seek advice from your designated Project Advisor.
+For example, you should not report internal project disputes through this mechanism unless they violate programme rules.
+Instead, we recommend you to find a solution internally or seek advice from your designated Project Advisor.

 What happens next

-In line with the Monitoring Committee Rules of Procedure, all concerns reported to the Programme will be reviewed by a troika consisting of the Current Chair, the Past Chair and the Next Chair of the Monitoring Committee.
+In line with our Monitoring Committee's Rules of Procedure, all concerns reported to the programme will be reviewed by a troika consisting of the Current Chair, the Past Chair and the Next Chair of the Monitoring Committee.
 The troika will ensure that appropriate actions are taken on each concern submitted.